zagui440s/personalCP/3-DataStructures/1-computer-memory-big-o/README.md

     - [Assignment - Bubble Sort](https://github.com/Code-Platoon-Assignments/algo-bubble-sort) in Python - > This one will receive feedback from TAs

+Optional - [Lecture - More Big O](./more-big-o.md).
+This reviews the same ground as the Intro to Big O lecture but in a different way and goes a bit more in depth.

 ## Topics Covered

 - (Meta) What is the purpose of the Data Structures module?